 Signal Name Description Spec Notes P12V_CP GND Control Panel Power S5 available power distribution 12V +/-8%, Up to 200mA before 12V_PRIMARY is sourced by +12V.
 Up to 1.4A after 12V_PRIMARY is sourced by +12V.
-12V_CP is derived from raw CRPS +12VStby but switched to +12V when it's available.
+12V_CP shall be derived from raw CRPS +12VStby but switched to +12V when it's available.
 It could also be shared with other subsystems.
 Overcurrent protection for 12V_CP is recommended to prevent shorts from being passed to +12VStby and management subsystems.
 [SMB/I3C]BM C_SCP_SDA/S CL From DC-SCM BMC 3.3V powered.
 Available from S5.
-See section 8.10.2 for SMBus and I3C electrical requirements.
+See section 8.11.2 for SMBus and I3C electrical requirements.
 Used for Temp sensor, and/or other SMBus devices

-SCP_SB[4:1] From HPM FPGA for GPIO expansion on Control Panel Use the same HPM topology, termination values as PICPWRn_SB[4:1] See section 8.10.1 for electrical requirements See Figure 6 for topology Sideband GPIOs for status, control, inventory, and/or other control panel functions; Must be connected to HPM FPGA with prescribed terminations for "Plug-N-Code" specific usages.
-The Plug-N-Code connectivity also enables the PESTI interface described the M-PESTI specification.
-To maximize commonality between peripherals it is recommended to use SCP_SB1 for PRES_N or PESTI signals and use SCP_SB4 as active high power enable or for PWR_ALLOW signals.
+SCP_SB[4:1] From HPM FPGA for GPIO expansion on Control Panel Use the same HPM topology, termination, and values as PICPWRn_SB[4:1] See section 8.11.1 for electrical requirements See Figure 6 for topology Sideband GPIOs for status, control, inventory, and/or other control panel functions shall be connected to HPM FPGA with prescribed terminations for "Plug-N-Code" specific usages.
+The Plug-N-Code connectivity also enables the PESTI interface described in the M-PESTI specification.
+To maximize commonality between peripherals, it is recommended to use SCP_SB1 for PRES_N or PESTI functionality and use SCP_SB2 as active high PWREN (power enable) functionality.
 USB_SCP_DP/ DN One BMC USB2.0 host connection from DC-SCM (pins OB11, OB12) through USB2.0 hubs(s).
-See section 8.10.4 for electrical requirements Refer to Figure 22 for Host USB high level DC-SCM to HPM USB connectivity.
+See section 8.11.4 for electrical requirements Refer to Figure 25 for Host USB high level DC-SCM to HPM USB connectivity.
 Potential use cases: boot key, service port, keyboard, or mouse.
 Expect a USB Hub on control panel for richer features.
-Video or USB3.0 would be fly over from enabled HPM RFU[1:4] RFU pins Must not be Connected Reserved for Future Use
+Video or USB3.0 would be fly over from enabled HPM RFU[1:4] RFU pins Shall not be Connected Reserved for Future Use

-8.4.2.
+8.5.2.
 Secondary HPM to Control Panel Connector